JackEdwardAuty/Masters-Project-Exploring-Curriculum-Learning-to-Improve-Reinforcement-Learning/Project Code/sadly unavailable.md

-The GitLab repository is unavailable and I no longer have access to my university GitLab profile.
+\# Code Base Missing

-Instead here are the links to the repositories we drew inspiration from:
+\# Project Inspirations

-"The aforementioned external resources we used as a basis for, and to inspire, our project are":
+The aforementioned external resources we used as a basis for, and to inspire, our project were:

 • OpenAI Multi-Agent Emergence Environments - https://github.com/openai/multi-agent-
 emergence-environments
 • TensorFlow https://www.tensorflow.org/